joelchan/inst126-intro-programming-notes/2b_Variables.md

 str(x) + y
 ```

-One thing to keep in mind: you can only cast something if it "looks like" the thing you're trying to cast to.
+One thing to keep in mind: you can only cast something into a data type if it"looks like" the ["literal"](https://www.geeksforgeeks.org/literals-in-python/) for that data type.
+Almost anything "looks like" the literal for a string, since you can just slap quotes around it and it becomes a string.
+But some data types are more fussy about their literals: for example, the literal for an `int` must be a valid set of digits.

 So, for example, this will yield an error:
 ```
 int("three")
 ```

-Because `"three"` doesn't "look like" a number, so you can't turn it into a number.
+Because `"three"` doesn't "look like" the literal for an `int`, you can't turn it into an `int`.

 What do you think will happen with this?
 Feel free to paste this code into a jupyter notebook to find out!
 ```